-We took into account different factors like the look of a stadium, technology, the atmosphere, food and seating to come up with the 10 best stadiums in the NFL.
+What are the 10 best NFL stadiums?
+We took into account different factors like the look of a stadium, technology, the atmosphere, food and seating to come up with our list of the top ten:

 10. Ford Field (Detroit Lions)